Category: Story

 Step 2: Defining Constraints to Maintain Aspect Ratio

 Nobody wants “squashed” or stretched photos.
-To avoid this, always keep the Aspect Ratio locked.
-Most tools in 2026 let you set a fixed width (like 1200px) and will automatically calculate the correct height for you.
-If you’re prepping images for a specific shape, like a square Instagram post, look for “Smart Cropping.”
-This feature finds the focal point of the photo so you don’t accidentally cut off someone’s head.
+Always keep the Aspect Ratio locked.
+Most tools in 2026 let you set a fixed width (like 1200px) and automatically calculate the correct height.
+If you are prepping images for a specific shape like a square Instagram post, look for “Smart Cropping” — this feature finds the focal point of the photo so you do not accidentally cut off someone’s head.

 Step 3: Instant Local Export